plainionist/plainionist.github.io/_posts/2026-02-16-Beyond-Vibe-Coding.md

 - Act as architect and editor-in-chief
 - Use AI to accelerate large refactorings and strategic improvements - without losing control
-- Continue to cultivate domain mastery and long-term foresight
+- Continue cultivating domain mastery and long-term foresight

 Experience becomes more valuable, not less.
+AI amplifies judgment.

 **Mid-level engineers are encouraged to grow beyond feature implementation.**